lukeswitz/wordguess/README.md

 # Technical details
 This is written with Svelte in Typescript.
 This is my first Svelte project, and is intended as an exercise to help me learn and become proficient in Svelte.
 This is still in development.
-My goal is to make it as close to the original wordle as possible while also adding additional features.
+My goal is to make it as close to the original as possible while also adding additional features.
 I will continue to make it more similar to the original.

 <details>
 <summary>To do</summary>